 While the gang was real, the Shelby family at the heart of the TV show, including protagonist Tommy, did not exist in real life.
 Other key characters, like Tom Hardy's Alfie Solomons, Adrien Brody's Luca Changretta, and Aidan Gillen's Aberama Gold are also fictional, existing as figureheads that represent the kind of people that the real Peaky Blinders would probably have encountered.
 However, Knight does often weave real-life historical figures into the story, too.

 Billy Kimber, one of the main antagonists in season one, was a real person and member of a rival Birmingham gang.
 He features heavily in Carl Chinn's book, The Real Peaky Blinders.
-Winston Churchill — who would later go on to become Prime Minister — also features in early episodes.
+Winston Churchill — who would later go on to become Prime Minister — also features in some episodes.
 In later seasons, we meet other real-life characters from the period, like women's rights activist Jessie Eden (Charlie Murphy), and most recently, fascist politician Oswald Mosley (Sam Claflin).
 Of Mosley's inclusion in the show, Knight explained, "Given that we ended the last series with Tommy Shelby getting elected as a Labour politician, it seemed inevitable that he would come into contact with Mosley."

 "What I'm trying to do in Peaky Blinders is to deal with the big issues of history as we perceive them through the experience of a single person and his family," explains Knight of his decision to weave together fact and fiction.
 The Shelby family gives us a lens with which to view the historic events of an incredibly turbulent time in Britain, with the focus on an area of the country that is rarely shown.